PAN001/MNIST-digit-sequence-recognition/README.md

 # Code

 For the sake of convenience, a test shell script test.sh is provided for testing the pretrained model on test set.
-Simply run the following, and it will help set up the environment and fit the model automatically:
+Simply run the following, and it will help set up the environment, download and generate the dataset and then load and fit the model automatically:

 ```shell
 sh test.sh